leonongit/Rmit_Hackathon/README.md

      - Displaying a map view with markers for both the user's current location and the target destination.
    - The API also supports calculating the best route to the desired building and updating the route in real-time as the user moves.

-3. **Backend (JavaScript)**:
+3. **Backend (JavaScript and Firebase)**:<p>
-   - A lightweight **JavaScript backend** handles the app’s logic, processing user requests and interfacing with the Google Maps API.
-   - When the user searches for a building, the backend sends the query to the Google Maps API and receives the necessary navigation data (GPS coordinates, directions, etc.).
-   - The backend forwards this information to the frontend, where it is displayed to the user in real-time, ensuring smooth and fast navigation.
+The lightweight JavaScript backend, powered by Firebase, handles the app’s logic, processes user requests, and manages authentication using Firebase’s login API, which supports methods such as email/password or OAuth providers like Google.
+Once users are authenticated, Firebase ensures secure session management, enabling only authorized access to navigation features.
+When a user searches for a building, the backend interfaces with the Google Maps API to retrieve navigation data (e.g., GPS coordinates and directions) and forwards it to the frontend for real-time display.
+This seamless integration of Firebase ensures efficient data synchronization between the backend and frontend, providing smooth and fast navigation.

 4. **Visual Guides**:
    - Visual guides (such as photos of building entrances and key landmarks) are **hardcoded** or linked directly in the frontend, ensuring students can visually recognize their surroundings when navigating the campus.